 Pet Sitter

 Maybe you’re not a ‘dog person’, but you love other furry creatures like cats.
 Pet sitting other people’s cats, feathered, or finned friends may be the side gig for you.
-You could expand your services into a pet daycare, including grooming and other services.
+You could expand your services into a pet daycare.

 There’s no shortage of demand for those with an eye for keeping things neat and tidy.
 Working part-time as a professional cleaner servicing residential and commercial customers by maintaining the cleanliness of their interior properties – scouring bathroom fixtures, cleaning kitchen surfaces, vacuuming and mopping floors, dusting furniture, polishing shelves and picture frames – can lead to a steady stream of income and repeat customers.

-Odd-jobber, jack or jill of all trades, or handyperson; whatever you call yourself, if you’ve got the skills and tools to do domestic repairs, maintenance, and minor renovations for homeowners or landlords, you can earn a pretty penny on the side.
+Odd-jobber, jack or jill of all trades, or handyperson; if you’ve got the skills and tools to do domestic repairs, maintenance, and minor renovations for homeowners or landlords, you can earn a pretty penny on the side.
 Homeowners will always seek help from qualified help to do fixes and renovations to improve their living environments.

 Fitness Instructor